hola2soa/StyleMoonCat/README.md

 $ stylemooncat top 1 MOONCAT 400 500
 ```

-if you don't want search by keyword, let keyword be "none":
+If you don't want search by keyword, let keyword be "none":
 ```
 $ stylemooncat top 1 none 400 500
 ```

-if you don't want search by category, let category be "allitems":
+If you don't want search by category, let category be "allitems":
 ```
 $ stylemooncat allitems 1 MOONCAT 400 500
 ```
-if you don't want search by price range, let price_from or price_to be -1 or ignore these parameters
+If you don't want search by price range, let price_from or price_to be -1 or ignore these parameters
 ```
 $ stylemooncat allitems 1 MOONCAT -1 -1
 ```